 2) Kimono in today's context,

-For all Kimono fans around the world, if you have anything to say about Kimono ( just opinion, just greeting, question, when you have some Kimono you can not find anywhere etc. ), you can use the comment box below or just write to us!
+For all Kimono fans around the world, if you have anything to say about Kimono ( just opinion, just greeting, question, when you have some Kimono you can not find anywhere etc. ) or do you want to make your original kimono?, you can use the comment box below or just write to us!